tushartushar/taksidiotis/guide.md

 * The Greeks also are important for the contribution to sports.
 "Gymnasiums" and "stadiums" today--are names that both come from Greek.
 There are lots of other echoes of the Greeks in our sports tradition of today.
 Some of the universal track and field events (e.g., the javelin and the discus) come out of Greek tradition.
 Events like the Marathon and the Decathalon have Greek names, though they weren't specific Greek events.
 Perhaps the best example of Greek influence on our sports tradition: the Olympic games.

+* The marathon event was created for the modern Olympic Games held in Athens.
+The marathon is a commemoration of the run of the Greek soldier Pheidippides (also known as Philippides), who ran from Marathon to Athens to report the Athenians’ victory against the Persians in 490 B.C.

 ## Museums/Sightseeing

 * Palace of the Grand Master of the Knights of Rhodes is a medieval castle in the city of Rhodes, on the island of Rhodes in Greece.
 It is one of the few examples of Gothic architecture in Greece.
 The site was previously a citadel of the Knights Hospitaller that functioned as a palace, headquarters and fortress.
 More info here: https://en.wikipedia.org/wiki/Palace_of_the_Grand_Master_of_the_Knights_of_Rhodes